 Detailed particulars will be included with our purchase receipt for your interest and security.
 A separate insurance valuation for the replacement value of this watch will also be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than 100% genuine, authentic and original, a full refund will be given at any time”.

 The watch comes complete with a Rolex Oyster Perpetual presentation box, as shown in the photographs.

-To summarise, this is an incredibly rare Rolex with an incredible amount in its favour!
+To summarise, this is an incredibly rare Rolex with an incredible amount going for it!
 It will provide an excellent financial investment as well as be something to wear, treasure and enjoy!
 It will make the perfect evening wear dress watch as well as a practical, highly accurate and reliable timepiece to use on an everyday basis.
 Although this is one of our more expensive watches, its quality will be remembered for long after its purchase price will be forgotten.